December 19, 2024, 1:11 pm | Read time: 7 minutes

 - Central African Republic.

-Where Is the Greatest Threat to Mental Health?
+Where Is the Threat to Mental Health Greatest?

-The risks that endanger mental health are also taken into account on the “Risk Map”.
-The map shows the proportion of the population that suffers from a mental illness.
-According to “International SOS”, these include depression, anxiety, eating disorders, bipolar disorder, and schizophrenia.
-This is based on data from the World Health Organization (WHO).
-According to the data, people in the following countries in particular struggle with mental illness:
+The “Risk Map” also considers risks that threaten mental health.
+The map shows the percentage of the population suffering from mental illness.
+According to “International SOS,” this includes depression, anxiety disorders, eating disorders, bipolar disorders, and schizophrenia.
+The data is based on the World Health Organization (WHO).
+Accordingly, people in the following countries particularly struggle with mental health issues:

 - Australia